Legal Separation Attorneys in Houston, Texas

 At Stepp & Sullivan, P.C., our legal separation lawyers in Houston understand that many factors may play a role in spouses’ personal lives that affect their ability to seek a divorce — whether it is out of want, need or obligations that are out of their control.

-Sensitive and important issues like religion, tax statuses, and consequences, or insurance coverage can significantly disrupt a married couple’s divorce options, and when they do, our Harris County family lawyers provide marital separation solutions that will allow our clients to move forward with their lives without confidence.
+Sensitive and important issues like religion, tax statuses, and consequences, or insurance coverage can significantly disrupt a married couple’s divorce options, and when they do, our Harris County legal separation lawyers provide marital separation solutions that will allow our clients to move forward with their lives without confidence.

 What Are My Divorce Alternatives in Texas?

-Partnering with our experienced family law attorneys in Houston will allow us to objectively review your marriage, while fully understanding why divorce is not an option for your unique relationship’s circumstances.
+Partnering with our experienced legal separation attorneys in Houston will allow us to objectively review your marriage, while fully understanding why divorce is not an option for your unique relationship’s circumstances.

 Instead of a divorce, our legal separation lawyers in Houston will provide customized options that will allow you and your spouse to remain married while resolving some of the very complicated details that would typically come with a divorce.